ramg93/University-Administration-System/README.md

 # University Administration System

 ## This web application is meant to comprise the functionality for a generic administration system which delves into a database connecting Universities, Colleges, Streams, Students and Courses (with grade).
-Any given user gets to go throws all records, display extra details, edit them and/or delete them.
+Any given user gets to go through all records, display extra details, edit them and/or delete them.
 As well, users may add new records, which will be automatically stored into an SQL database, which is furbished and supplied with SQLAlchemy.
-Finally, users may run searches across the database throw the app.
+Finally, users may run searches across the database through the app.

 ## These three high-level functions are displayed in the next video thoroughly.
 [<img src="https://img.youtube.com/vi/r23TGx54Vr8/maxresdefault.jpg" width="50%">](https://youtu.be/r23TGx54Vr8)